Solid-Mechanics/matplotlib-4-abaqus/README.md

 * pyparsing (2.0.3)

 ## how it works
-Copy the python module to the abaqus python package folder:
+Copy the python modules to the abaqus python package folder:
 ```
 ...\SIMULIA\Abaqus\6.14-1\tools\SMApy\python2.7\Lib\site-packages
 ```